-Last week, the Trump administration released a draft plan to open up vast new areas of America’s coast to oil and gas drilling, putting dozens of national parks at risk, as well as the wildlife and local economies that depend on healthy seas.
+The Trump administration released a draft plan to open up vast new areas of America’s coast to oil and gas drilling, putting national parks, wildlife and local economies at risk.

 Last week, the Trump administration announced its plans to expand offshore oil drilling along the Atlantic, Pacific and Gulf coasts, home to dozens of national park sites where people boat, fish and play, and where threatened and vulnerable wildlife make their homes on the beaches and in the ocean.
 NPCA strongly opposes this move, and thousands of NPCA supporters have urged Trump’s Department of the Interior to protect our oceans from this risky practice.

 Offshore oil spills can be devastating for coastal national parks.
 We know because they’ve happened before.

 The 2010 Deepwater Horizon spill leaked more than 210 million gallons of oil into the Gulf of Mexico, contaminating miles of beaches, wetlands and ocean waters, and causing an estimated $37 billion in damages.
 Gulf Islands National Seashore was affected, and the park is still recovering from the effects of the spill on plants, wildlife and archaeological resources.

 In March 1989, the Exxon Valdez ran aground in Prince William Sound, spilling nearly 11 million gallons of oil along the Alaskan coastline, including national park sites such as Kenai Fjords, Katmai, Aniakchak and Lake Clark.
 The oil came from onshore wells, but the offshore impacts were devastating.
 Recreation and tourism declined dramatically as a result, and resource managers were forced to limit hunting and fishing access because of the damage.
 Despite cleanup efforts, oil remains on national park beaches to this day.